Al3zama1/swe-notes/CCNA/13 - VLANs (Virtual Local Area Networks).md

 * The range of VLANs (1 - 4094) is divided into two sections:
 	* Normal VLANs: 1 - 1005.
 	* Extended VLANs: 1006 - 4094.
-* Some oder devices cannot use the extended VLAN range, however it's safe to expect that modern switches will support the extended VLAN range.
+* Some older devices cannot use the extended VLAN range, however it's safe to expect that modern switches will support the extended VLAN range.

 #### Native VLAN
 * 802.1Q has a feature called the **native VLAN**.
 (ISL does not have this feature).